ESG Topics A-Z

 Approach

 PepsiCo recognizes the critical need to protect and enhance our natural ecosystems.
 Most recently, under pep+ (PepsiCo Positive), we have set ourselves an end-to-end strategy with sustainability at its core, built to make progress where we believe our ability to influence positive, systemic change is greatest. pep+ includes a series of goals that touch most aspects of our business, aiming to drive Positive Agriculture, a Positive Value Chain and enable Positive Choices.
 Among these goals are many actions that aim to help us to safeguard nature and in doing so, aim to help to mitigate risk for our business and supply chain while also supporting long-term ecosystem health.
-These include actions taken in an effort to achieve the following by 2030 (unless otherwise specified):
+These include actions taken in an effort to achieve the following:

 Our plans to achieve our pep+ agenda are founded on careful consideration of the nuances of our business and supply chain.
 For nature, and for other key topics such as climate change and water, this means working with internal and external experts to identify key impacts and risks and to formulate strategies aiming to mitigate them.
 The focus of these assessments evolve over time in response to the latest science, stakeholder expectations and other developments.
 Through programs like our Sustainable Farming Program (SFP), we have been working to create a more resilient, sustainable agricultural system in an effort to help safeguard our continued business from disruption due to climate change, water scarcity and other environmental and social risks.
 PepsiCo continues to monitor and evaluate scientific advances and the needs of the business and its stakeholders; any future adjustments to its assessment approach are anticipated to reflect these.